 Think about puberty.
 Think back to those weird, scary years.

-You, on the edge of young adulthood, examining the virginal hairs sprouting from your underarms and your groin.
-Remember the fascination, the fear.
+You, on the edge of young adulthood, examining the virginal hairs sprouting from your underarms, your groin.
+Remember the fascination; the fear.
 The confused excitement combined with self-disgust.

-Now imagine being that age, and everyone in your classroom is able to see those new foreign parts of you—except it's something no one else your age or gender is dealing with.
+Now imagine being that age and, everyone in your classroom is able to see those new foreign parts of you—except it's something no one else your age or sex is dealing with.